-We recommend changes in survey strategies for new operations, if warranted, following review of results of the occupancy and probability of detection analysis.
-Current plans also call for continued surveys in 2015 with the quadrat sampling technique.
-In 2015, quadrats 4, 6, 10, and 17 are scheduled for monitoring (Van Duzen North, Bear River, Shively/Larabee, and Kneeland respectively).
-These quadrats were initially surveyed in 2005 and again in 2010 and it will be interesting to compare them with the 2015 surveys, distribution of activity centers, reproduction, and location and activity level of barred owls.
+Current plans call for continued surveys in 2016 for THPs and for monitoring with the quadrat sampling technique.
+In 2016, quadrats 8, 12, 14, and 19 are scheduled for monitoring (Monument to Jordan Creek, Larabee Creek, Petrolia, and Yager Creek respectively).
+These quadrats were initially surveyed in 2006 and again in 2011 and it will be interesting to compare them with the 2016 surveys, distribution of activity centers, reproduction, and location and activity level of barred owls.
 Timely follow-up visits (i.e., within 72 hours, weather permitting) will be conducted to all nighttime contacts.
 Following the season, the data gathered will be used to evaluate the efficacy of the HCP management objectives and conservation measures for the core sites, and also for the quadrat sites.